PrivSec-dev/privsec.dev/content/os/Desktop-Linux-Hardening.md

 If you are using [systemd-networkd](https://en.wikipedia.org/wiki/Systemd#Ancillary_components), you will need to set [`MACAddressPolicy=random`](https://www.freedesktop.org/software/systemd/man/systemd.link.html#MACAddressPolicy=) which will enable [RFC 7844 (Anonymity Profiles for DHCP Clients)](https://www.freedesktop.org/software/systemd/man/systemd.network.html#Anonymize=).

-There isn’t much point in randomizing the MAC address for Ethernet connections as a system administrator can find you by looking at the port you are using on the [network switch](https://en.wikipedia.org/wiki/Network_switch).
-Randomizing Wi-Fi MAC addresses depends on support from the Wi-Fi’s firmware.
+Note that randomizing Wi-Fi MAC addresses depends on support from the Wi-Fi card firmware.

 ### Other Identifiers